jvaldez3/Liri-Bot/README.md

 <See photos folder for examples on this working>

-do-this
+do-this <command>

-This function will randomly select one of the functions and produce a search.
+This function will run whatever is in the random.txt file